 WOOPER is built and tested at each commit through continuous integration, and the same holds for its only prerequisite (Myriad).
-Reciprocally this procedure applies to the projects based on it, directly (ex: Traces) or not (ex: US-Web), so in terms of usability, confidence should be high.
+Reciprocally this procedure applies to the projects based on it, directly (e.g. Traces) or not (e.g. US-Web), so in terms of usability, confidence should be high.